-Only one fishing vessel at a time can fish for Dissostichus spp. in a given grid cell.
-A grid cell shall be closed to fishing by other vessels while a line is being set or hauled by a vessel, and while a line has been set by a vessel and has not been hauled.CCPs shall ensure that their fishing vessels inform the Secretariat as soon as they enter a grid cell to fish for Dissostichus spp., using the entry notification template at Annex V. Outside Secretariat business hours, an advance notification process will apply.
+[Only one fishing vessel at a time can fish for Dissostichus spp. in a given grid cell.
+A grid cell shall be closed to fishing by other vessels while a line is being set or hauled by a vessel, and while a line has been set by a vessel and has not been hauled.]

+[34 bis.
+CCPs shall ensure that their fishing vessels inform the Secretariat at least 72hrs prior to entering the Williams Ridge area with information on the intended grid cells the vessel intends to fish using the entry notification at Annex V. The Secretariat will inform the vessel within 60 hours of the notification whether the nominated grid cells have already been fished.]

+[34ter.
+CCPs shall ensure that their fishing vessels shall not fish in a grid cell before having received confirmation from the Secretariat that two lines have not already been set in that grid cell during that season.]

+[34quart.
+Where two or more fishing vessels notify that they are entering Williams Ridge, the Secretariat shall immediately notify these fishing vessels that daily reporting requirements in paragraphs 35 and 36 apply.]

+CCPs shall ensure that their fishing vessels inform the Secretariat as soon as they enter a grid cell to fish for Dissostichus spp., using the entry notification template at Annex V. Outside Secretariat business hours, an advance notification process will apply.
 The Secretariat shall inform the vessel as soon as possible of the number of lines that have been set in that grid cell during that season and whether it is currently being fished by another vessel, using the template at Annex VI.
 Where the Secretariat receives notifications from multiple fishing vessels for a given grid cell, the Secretariat will respond to the notifications in the order that they were received.

 CCPs shall ensure that their fishing vessels shall not fish in a grid cell before having received confirmation from the Secretariat that two lines have not already been set in that grid cell during that season and that it is not currently being fished by another fishing vessel, however a fishing vessel entering a grid cell to haul a line and to set a second line may haul the first line (but not set the second line) before receiving the confirmation.

-CCPs shall ensure that their fishing vessels inform the Secretariat as soon as they exit the grid cell specified in paragraph 36 and that they inform the Secretariat of the number of lines they have set and/or hauled in that grid cell, if any, using the exit notification template at Annex VII.

-Longlines shall not exceed 6250 hooks per line and shall not be set across grid cells.
+CCPs shall ensure that their fishing vessels inform the Secretariat as soon as they exit the grid cell specified in paragraph 34 bis or 36 and that they inform the Secretariat of the number of lines they have set and/or hauled in that grid cell, if any, using the exit notification template at Annex VII.]Longlines shall not exceed 6250 hooks per line and shall not be set across grid cells.

-CCPs shall ensure that no more than two lines in total are set per grid for the duration of the fishing season of Dissostichus spp.
+[CCPs shall ensure that no more than two lines in total are set per grid for the duration of the fishing season of Dissostichus spp.

-Once two lines have been set in a given grid cell, it shall be closed to fishing for the remainder of that fishing season.
+Once two lines have been set in a given grid cell, it shall be closed to fishing for the remainder of that fishing season.]
 CCPs shall require their flagged vessels fishing for Dissostichus spp. in Williams Ridge to apply a break of a minimum of 30 days between consecutive fishing trips to Williams Ridge.

 By-catch limits

-Toothfish caught by vessels not targeting Dissostichus spp. may not exceed 0.5 tonnes per season.
+Toothfish caught by vessels not targeting Dissostichus spp. shall not exceed 0.5 tonnes per season.

 Should a vessel fishing for species other than Dissostichus spp. reach the Dissostichus spp. limit of 0.5 tonnes, the Williams Ridge area shall be closed for this vessel for that season.